Modelling two-dimensional droplet rebound off deep fluid baths: Mathematical model

-In this section we present a model to capture a deformable liquid droplet sitting on a thin film of air which allows it to bounce off a deep liquid bath.
-Through considering the air, drop and bath separately, we will begin by assuming conservation of momentum and mass in each region, then include distinct approximations required for each region respectively, and describe the coupling through the pressure generated within the air layer from the thin film equation.

-Consider a two-dimensional liquid droplet moving through an air-filled upper half plane towards a deep bath of infinite depth and width.
-We restrict the droplets centre of mass to vertical motion along the $z$- axis, introducing a symmetry to the problem with respect to the $z$ axis.
-Introducing the subscript notation $\cdot_\alpha$ to denote the different fluid regions, where $\alpha=a,b,d$ are the air, bath, and droplet respectively, the velocity of each fluid is given by $\mathbf{u}_\alpha$, the pressure is given by $p_\alpha$, and $\mu_\alpha$, $\rho_\alpha$ and $g$ denote the dynamic viscosity, density and gravity, respectively.
+Consider a two-dimensional liquid droplet, as though an infinite-cylinder in the out-of-plane direction, moving through an air-filled upper half plane towards a deep bath of infinite depth and width as shown in figure \ref{fig:figure1}.
+We restrict the centre of mass of the droplet to vertical motion along the $z$-axis, introducing a symmetry to the problem with respect to the $z$ axis.
+Introducing the subscript notation $\cdot_\alpha$ to denote the different fluid regions, where $\alpha \in \{a,b,d\}$ are the air, bath, and droplet respectively, the velocity of each fluid is given by $\mathbf{u}_\alpha$, the pressure is given by $p_\alpha$, and $\mu_\alpha$, $\rho_\alpha$ and $g$ denote the dynamic viscosity, density and gravity, respectively.

 While each region of fluid will be treated differently due to particular approximations and geometries, in each region, $\mathbf{\Omega}_\alpha$, we begin with the incompressible Navier-Stokes equations